FastSSV HTTP API¶

 count).
 See the comments in that file or the Configuration section below.

-The container runs the same gunicorn command as fastssv serve --prod,
+The container runs the same gunicorn command as uv run fastssv serve --prod,

 uses a non-root user, mounts a read-only root filesystem, and ships a